 - You must enroll during “open enrollment” which has now been extended until March 23, 2021 or within 60 days from the date you get a letter that says you can enroll in ConnectorCare or other coverage.

 - To make a payment:

-You can also get help with MassHealth or Health Connector coverage from local Navigators or Certified Application Counselors.
+You can also get help applying for MassHealth or Health Connector coverage from local Navigators or Certified Application Counselors.
 See Enrollment Assister Search for a list of organizations that can help you, and call ahead.

 Special MassHealth rules during the emergency

 What if I do not have any insurance and I have to go to the hospital?

 If you do not have insurance and you qualify for MassHealth, hospitals can help most people get temporary coverage right away, even if you cannot complete a full application.